 Streatham family photographer for a real beautiful family

 These four certainly knew how to spend their everyday time together.
-From dad’s guitar to a giant drawing session there was plenty of lovely shared fun to document – for me, the Streatham family photographer, that is.
+From dad’s guitar to a giant drawing session there was plenty of lovely shared fun to document – for a documentary family photographer.
 But it wasn’t just the simple shared fun.
 Being around these guys, it was hard not to be moved by the way they helped each other out throughout the day.
 In fact, by the end of the day I was quite overwhelmed by the supportive, colourful and nurturing environment that they all inhabited.
 What an absolute treat of a session this was.
 And what a beautiful family.

 A documentary family photographer’s dream